 “Do You Know The Difference Between An Amateur And A Professional Musician And Why One Is Such A Bargain?”

 Beyond the education required (many of us have spent our entire lives studying music), I offer you a huge library of music to choose from, a polished repertoire of a great variety of selections that are personally arranged for your special occasion.
 Memorizing all music allows the freedom of expression to perform with sensitivity and creativity – as opposed to relying on sheet music – which can be messy and not very professional.
 Every professional solo pianist who has performed in concert is required to memorize every single piece performed in public.
 I offer you 5 hours of professional, appropriate, memorized repertoire.
 You want your professional to interact with your guests, be inviting, approachable, and ensure your guests feel welcome!
 (For weddings/events that may require special music, there would be sheet music on the piano as the only exception.)

 Do not be surprised to learn that many brides have asked friends/relatives to perform at their wedding only to be disappointed the week before when this “special guest artist” backs out and gets nervous.
-Professionals protect you from any last minute “disasters”.
+Professionals protect you from any last-minute “disasters”.
 Your legal contract is binding.
 You can rely on a pro to be where he/she is supposed to be – on time – preferably – early!
-If for any reason, your musician becomes ill (in 26 years, I have missed only two performances), but I had a professional networking of substitutes who were comparable in expertise and available at a moment’s notice to fill in – Qualified professionals were sent in my place unlike an amateur who would simply not have resources for a replacement!
+If for any reason, your musician becomes ill (in 26 years, I have missed only two performances), but I had professional networking of substitutes who were comparable in expertise and available at a moment’s notice to fill in – Qualified professionals were sent in my place, unlike an amateur who would simply not have resources for a replacement!